ciarte/block_note/README.md

 ---

-## Project Setup
+1.1. ## Project Setup

-1. **Clone the repository**
+Clone the repository

 git clone <repository-url>

-cd block_note
+cd_note block

-Install dependencies
+installed dependencies

-flutter pub get
+pub flutter get

 Configure Firebase

-Create a Firebase project.
+Create a project in Firebase.

 Add Firebase for Android and iOS following the official documentation.

 Download the google-services.json (Android) and GoogleService-Info.plist (iOS) files and place them in the corresponding directories.

 Enable Authentication > Email/Password.

 Create the notes collection in Firestore.

-Configure Hive (local storage)
-Initialize Hive in main.dart:
+Initialize Hive

-dart
-Copy code
+In main.dart:

-await Hive.initFlutter();
+wait Hive.initFlutter();

 Hive.registerAdapter(BlockEntityAdapter());

 await Hive.openBox<BlockEntity>('blocks');

 How to run the app locally
-bash
-Copy code
-flutter run
+Run Flutter

 Select the emulator or physical device.

-Notes created offline are saved locally and automatically synced when the device detects an internet connection.
+Generate APK (Android)
+`flutter build apk --release`

+The generated APK will be located in: `build/app/outputs/flutter-apk/app-release.apk`

+For quick testing:

+Install Flutter

+Generate app bundle (for the Play Store)
+`flutter build app bundle --release`

+This generates an .aab file ready to upload to Google Play:
+`build/app/outputs/bundle/release/app-release.aab`

 2. **Database Schema**
 Collection: notes (Firestore)